Academic Catalog

 Additional elective course work may be necessary to meet the 90-unit minimum requirement for the associate degree.

-Note: All courses pertaining to the major must be taken for a letter grade.
-In addition, a grade of "C" or better is required for all core courses used for the degree or certificate.
+Note: A grade of "C" (or "P") or better is required for all core and support courses used for the degree or certificate.
+In addition, the student must obtain a minimum GPA of 2.0.

 Core and Support Courses